isomerpages/singapore-customs-cms/_competent-authorities-requirements/Competent Authorities Requirements/singapore-police-force-arms-and-explosives-a-e-police-licensing-regulatory-department-plrd.md

 (d) Toy or replica explosives, grenades, ammunitions or improvised explosive devices (IED)
 (e) Handcuffs

-## Functions of AED (PLRD)
+## Functions of GEWD of the PRD

-The function of AED (PLRD) is to regulate the dealing in, manufacture, possession or control, storage, import, export and transhipment of arms, explosives and explosive precursors.
+The function of GEWD is to regulate the dealing in, manufacture, possession or control, storage, import, export and transhipment of arms, explosives and explosive precursors.

 ## Types of Licences

-AED PLRD issues two types of licences – long term (valid for a period of up to two years) and short term (valid for a period of 30 days).
+GEWD issues two types of licences – long term (valid for a period of up to two years) and short term (valid for a period of 30 days).

 **Long Term Licences**